Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Experiments

 \subsection{Experimental setup \& baselines}

-Recall that we refer to our algorithms, minimizing the objectives in \eqref{eq:emp_loss} or \eqref{eq:emp_loss_w}, as Counterfactual Regression (CFR).
-The version of CFR with penalty $\alpha=0$ is referred to as Treatment Agnostic Representation Network (TARNet).
-We specify the function family used in the IPM by a subscript, e.g., CFR$_{\textnormal{MMD}}$, and point out for which experiments the weighting function is learned and for which it is set to the uniform weighting.
+{\blockedit We evaluate learning to predict potential outcomes using the TARNet and CFR objectives, \eqref{eq:obj_tarnet} and \eqref{eq:obj_cfr}.
+Recall that TARNet is equivalent to CFR with the parameter $\alpha=0$. } We specify the function family used in the IPM by a subscript, e.g., CFR$_{\textnormal{MMD}}$, and point out for which experiments the weighting function is learned and for which it is set to the uniform weighting.
 All variants of CFR were implemented as feed-forward neural networks with exponential-linear units and architectures as described in Section~\ref{sec:estimation}.
+These implementations do not guarantee the invertibility condition of our theoretical results but benefit from the regularization scheme derived from them.
+Further, in~\citet{johansson2019support,gilbert2017towards}, it was found that similar networks satsify invertibility approximately without explicitly being made to.
 Ranges for hyperparameters, such as layer sizes, learning rates et cetera, are described in Appendix~\ref{app:exp} and specific values were selected according to a procedure below.
 An implementation of CFR with uniform sample weights may be found at \url{https://github.com/clinicalml/cfrnet}.

 As our primary baseline, we use two variants of Ordinary Least Squares (linear regression).
 The first ({\sc OLS-S}) adopts the S-learner paradigm and includes the treatment variable $T$ as a feature in the regression.
 The second ({\sc OLS-T}) is a T-learner where the outcome in each treatment arm is modeled using a separate linear regression.
 Our other simple baseline is a $k$-nearest neigbor regression which imputes counterfactual outcomes of a unit by the average of its $k$-nearest neighbors with the opposite treatment assignment.